ie3-institute/simona/docs/readthedocs/developersguide.md

   - If the project uses ReadTheDocs documentation, the sphinx compilation needs to succeed
   - Other code checks such as Codacy and Sonatype (exceptions can be made for some types of warnings)
 - Manual audits
+  - The PR is linked to some issue documenting the bug, task, or enhancement.
   - Changes made to the code have to be reflected within all types of documentation, i.e.
     - ReadTheDocs for long form documentation
     - ScalaDoc/JavaDoc for interface documentation